 The new frame was all welded, no more brazed cast lugs.
 A enormous 3" diameter round backbone extended from the steering head back under the tank, then straight down to a small sump at the bottom of the frame.
 The oil filler cap & dip stick were located just under the nose of the seat, where the backbone curved down.
 This meant that all the backbone's interior volume from there to the steering head was not being used, which limited oil capacity in this lower section of the frame to just 4 pints.
 Triumph 650s generally have had 5- to 6-pint oil tanks.
 This again was due to bad planning on the part of the 'brain trust'.
 There was a removable cast aluminum finned cover plate on the bottom of the frame sump with a filter screen inside of it.
 The gold "Made in England" transfer appeared for the first time, on the right front downtube, just south of the neck.

-It boggles the mind to consider why BSA would have lavished scant resources to the development of an exotic, risky new front drum brake when they knew that a disk brake was right around the corner.
+It boggles the mind to consider why BSA would have lavished it's scant resources on the development of an exotic, risky new front drum brake when they knew that a disk brake was right around the corner.
 Perhaps the better question is, why wait?
 Why didn't they just come out with the disk brake in 1971?
 Honda had been putting them on the front of their big bikes for a couple of years now & it was increasingly becoming the norm in the industry.
 NEW LOOK FOR THE 1971 TRIUMP BONNEVILLE

-The seat was new & hinged from the other side (hinges on left).
+The seat was new and all the bodywork were new.
 The massive 3" backbone required a complete redesign of the fuel tank, now 3-1/2 US gal for all markets.
 Late in the year, a larger 4 Imp. gal tank was fitted to UK & Export models.
 The new tanks rested on foam rubber pads on the backbone & were secured with a single bolt that ran through the center of the top of the tank into a bracket on the top of the backbone, all rubber-mounted & concealed by a handsome pop-in cap with a Triumph logo on it.COLORS & TRIM

 1971 Triumph Bonneville SPECIFICATIONS